 Intel recommends working with your Intel® Partner Alliance technology provider in the event that the warranty is required.
 They're partnered with Intel to help consumers shorten the transaction time of exchange.
 If this isn't possible, or if you have built your system yourself and don't have an Intel® Partner Alliance technology provider, or if they refer you to Intel, you may contact Intel Customer Support.

 For a boxed processor warranty replacement, you'll need

 - the name of the processor,

 - the batch number (FPO).

-Additional information that might be needed includes date of purchase, proof of purchase, contact information, description of the issue you're experiencing, motherboard model and BIOS information, memory type, operating systems, or other information.
+Additional information that might be needed includes the date of purchase, proof of purchase (by providing Intel proof of purchase, you agree that Intel may contact the issuer for validation), contact information, description of the issue you're experiencing, motherboard model and BIOS information, memory type, operating systems, or other information.